 At Advanced Dental Group, we offer the following sleep dentistry procedures:

 If a patient desires a sleep dentistry procedure and it is appropriate for the situation, we will book in a suitable time for the procedure and calculate the suitable level of sedation.
+The sedation or general anesthesia will then be carried out by an Anesthetist.
 Once the patient has been sedated, the procedure itself follows the same standards and processes as general dentistry.

 Patients undergoing sleep dentistry procedures are required to refrain from eating and drinking from midnight of the night before the procedure.